ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ## Catalogs
 {: #shared_vcd-ops-guide-catalogs}

 A catalog is a container for vApp templates and media files in an organization.
 Organization administrators and catalog authors can create catalogs in an organization.
-Catalog contents can be shared with other users or organizations in the VMware Shared installation.
-Or they can be published externally for access by organizations outside the VMware Shared installation.
+Catalog contents can be shared with other users or organizations in the {{site.data.keyword.vm-shared}} installation.
+Or they can be published externally for access by organizations outside the {{site.data.keyword.vm-shared}} installation.

-VMware Shared contains private catalogs, shared catalogs, and externally accessible catalogs.
+{{site.data.keyword.vm-shared}} contains private catalogs, shared catalogs, and externally accessible catalogs.
 Private catalogs include vApp templates and media files that you can share with other users in the organization.
-If a system administrator enables catalog-sharing for your organization, you can share an organization catalog to create a catalog accessible to other organizations in the VMware Shared installation.
+If a system administrator enables catalog-sharing for your organization, you can share an organization catalog to create a catalog accessible to other organizations in the {{site.data.keyword.vm-shared}} installation.

-If a system administrator enables external catalog publishing for your organization, you can publish an organization catalog for access by organizations outside the VMware Shared installation.
-An organization outside the VMware Shared installation must subscribe to an externally published catalog to access its contents.
+If a system administrator enables external catalog publishing for your organization, you can publish an organization catalog for access by organizations outside the {{site.data.keyword.vm-shared}} installation.
+An organization outside the {{site.data.keyword.vm-shared}} installation must subscribe to an externally published catalog to access its contents.

-### VMware Shared public catalog
+### {{site.data.keyword.vm-shared}} public catalog
 {: #shared_vcd-ops-guide-public-cat}

-Each organization has access to the VMware Shared public catalog.
+Each organization has access to the {{site.data.keyword.vm-shared}} public catalog.
 The catalog contains IBM-compliant images that are configured, secured, and ready for use.

-Review the following considerations for VMware Shared:
+Review the following considerations for {{site.data.keyword.vm-shared}}:

 * Operating system licensing costs apply for usage.
-For more information about how commercial operating system license rentals are billed, see [VMware Shared pricing](/docs/vmwaresolutions?topic=vmwaresolutions-shared_pricing).
+For more information about how commercial operating system license rentals are billed, see [{{site.data.keyword.vm-shared}} pricing](/docs/vmwaresolutions?topic=vmwaresolutions-shared_pricing).
 * Public templates that are configured to services on the IBM private network require an extra configuration step to enable VM access to the IBM Services network.
 For more information, see [Enabling VM access to {{site.data.keyword.cloud_notm}} Services by using the private network](/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-enable-access).
 * Public templates require a minimum level of customization to establish the initial administrator password.
 For more information, see [Changing the guest OS customization properties of a VM](#shared_vcd-ops-guide-customization).